+Disbursement of Court Agency Funds.
 As part of each audit, we test balances of various accounts within the County's agency funds to ensure proper accounting and reconciliation of these funds.
-During this year's testing, we noted a few accounts that had not been reconciled in several months, specifically related to the courts.
-While these amounts are not material to the County's financial statements taken as a whole, they nevertheless represent a significant amount of resources for which the County is fiscally responsible.
-Failure to properly account for these funds greatly increases the risk that misstatements (caused either by error or fraud) could occur and not be detected.
-In order to enhance internal controls over these funds, we recommend that the County implement procedures to ensure that these amounts are being reconciled in a timely manner.
+During last year's testing, we noted a few accounts that had not been reconciled in several months, specifically related to the courts.
+While the reconciliations have been brought and kept up to date, we have noted that checks written by the courts on one or more of these accounts (which are primarily for the receipt and disbursement of court fees and restitution) are not reviewed by anyone other than the preparer.
+The absence of an independent review of these disbursements greatly increases the risk that misstatements (caused either by error or fraud) could occur and not be detected.
+In order to enhance internal control over this process, we recommend that the County implement procedures to ensure that disbursements are independent reviewed.